timmolderez/jumpcut-aliases/README.md

 ~>
 ```

-This example is equivalent to `j add jc-pull cd "home/user/Documents/Git/Jumpcut;git pull;cd $pwd"`.
-(Note that `$pwd` is filled in by Jumpcut with the current directory whenever the alias is invoked.)
+This example is equivalent to `j add jc-pull cd "home/user/Documents/Git/Jumpcut;git pull;cd ?pwd"`.
+(Note that `?pwd` is filled in by Jumpcut with the current directory whenever the alias is invoked.)

 ### Executing aliases